leobudima/elogii-blog/content/building-trust-with-your-customers-through-delivery.md

 Repeat business translates into customer loyalty.
 According to **Kevin Kelly** - one of the founders of Wired magazine, a business really only needs [**1,000 true fans**](https://kk.org/thetechnium/1000-true-fans/) to thrive.

-So instead of spending thousands on new leads, you should **invest more of assets into customer retention**.
+So instead of spending thousands on new leads, you should **invest more assets into customer retention**.

 One way to do this is to build trust.